jyztintan/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Open a command terminal, cd into the folder you put the jar file in, and use the `java -jar realodex.jar` command to run the application.
       The window size may not be optimum.

 1. Saving window preferences